goldcoders/windows-10-dotfiles/README.md

 I have Asus G14, and it would be a waste if I installed archlinux, Im already happy with my Huawei Matebook 13 with Arch So, So I force myself to Re-Config My Workflow for Windows

 ## WSL Arch
-> Seriously Im an Arch User , lost in Windows, I do have some good stuff that can only be run in arch
+> Seriously Im an Arch User , lost in Windows, I do have some good scripts that can only be run in arch

 ## Powershell
 > I hate to use CMD , i dont wanna use git-bash on windows cause it sucks, i might as well learn powershell